 With our summer Workamping gig in Lake Tahoe coming to an end we started looking for a winter job somewhat close by.
-We contacted andapplied to a few jobs in California, Oregon, and Nevada.
-A few places responded to our applications but nothing that really interested us.
-JCPenney Distribution Center contacted us saying they say our resume on Workamper.com and were looking for Workampers for the upcoming holiday season.
+We contacted and applied to a few jobs in California, Oregon, and Nevada.
+A few places responded to our applications but nothing really interested us.
+JCPenney Distribution Center contacted us saying they saw our resume on Workamper.com and were looking for Workampers for the upcoming holiday season.

 We are very open to working wherever we are needed.
-It seemed that Lisa was moved around daily for the first couple of week picking orders in different areas.
-She picked general clothing items, shoes, towels, toys, jewelry and high end clothing.
+It seemed that Lisa was moved around daily for the first couple of weeks picking orders in different areas.
+She picked general clothing items, shoes, towels, toys, jewelry, and high-end clothing.
 Toys ended up being her favorite area.

 Working 5:00am to 3:30pm.
-Our schedule started out as four 10 hour days per week with three days off.
-It was a good schedule giving ustime to do things we wanted to do.
+Our schedule started out as four 10-hour days per week with three days off.
+It was a good schedule giving us time to do things we wanted to do.
 About 2 weeks before Thanksgiving I was asked to work five days per week.
-Then the day after Thanksgiving we worked 12 straight 10 hour shifts before we got a single day off then worked a seven more 10 hour shifts.
+Then the day after Thanksgiving we worked 12 straight 10-hour shifts before we got a single day off and then worked seven more 10-hour shifts.
 The work is hard and days go by fast.

 Pay and Benefits

-T-Class is an area where they have a lot of toys and shoes that are high selling items for Christmas.
-On an average day we were picking and packing over 4500 items per day.
+T-Class is an area where they have a lot of toys and shoes that are high-selling items for Christmas.
+On an average day, we were picking and packing over 4500 items per day.
 Each of the 10-12 Workampers working in T-Class would be assigned a group of tickets that coincide with the rows they were to pick.
-We would use big red carts to pick the items then return to the packing area and pack the items.
+We would use big red carts to pick up the items then return to the packing area and pack the items.

 If you’re looking for a seasonal Workamping job in and around the holidays JCPenney Distribution Center is a way to earn some good cash in a short amount of time.
 JCPenney isn’t the only employer hiring Workampers in the Reno area.
 There is also an Amazon Distribution Center in the area.
 Reno is a hub area for a number of Distribution Centers.
 Not all of them hire Workampers but if you’re looking for a warehouse job Reno might be a good place to look.